barelyhuman/pushlogs/README.md

 ### Motivation

-Well, I log my workouts it my brain and as expected, I forget what my max rep was when I last worked out, so this.
+Well, I log my workouts in my brain and as expected, I forget what my max rep was when I last worked out, so this.

 ### Contribution